kubernetes/enhancements/keps/sig-network/2104-kube-proxy-lib/README.md

 ### Goals

 - Build a vendorable repository "kube-proxy-lib" which can be used to make new kube-proxy's.
-- Exemplify the use of such a repository in a mock "backend" which uses the repository to process and respond to changes in the Kubernetes networking state.
+- Exemplify the use of such a repository in a mock proxy implementation which uses the library to process and log changes in the Kubernetes networking state.
 - Define a policy around versioning and releasing of "kube-proxy-lib".
 - Create a CI system that runs in test-grid which tests kube-proxy-lib compatibility with the latest Kubernetes releases continuously, and which can be used to inform API changes for regressions that break "kube-proxy-lib".
 - Enable the eventual *replacement* of the k/k/pkg/proxy serviceChangeTracker and endpointsChangeTracker related caching structures inside of in-tree kube proxy with this generic library.

 ### Non-Goals

-- Rewrite or decouple the core , in-tree linux Kubernetes kube-proxy implementations, which are relied on by too many users to be tolerant to major changes.
+- Rewrite or decouple the core, in-tree linux Kubernetes kube-proxy implementations, which are relied on by too many users to be tolerant to major changes.
 - Force a new architecture for the standard kube-proxy on to naive users.

 ## Proposal

 We propose to build a kubernetes-sigs/kube-proxy-lib repository.
 This repository will be vendored by people wanting to build a new Kube proxy, and provide them with:
-- A vendorable golang library that defines a few interfaces that can be easily implemented as a new kube proxy, which respond to endpoint slices and services changes.
+- A vendorable golang library that defines a few interfaces that can be easily implemented by a new service proxy, which respond to EndpointSlice and Service changes.
 - Documentation on how to build a kube proxy, based on https://github.com/kubernetes-sigs/kpng/blob/master/doc/service-proxy.md and other similar documents.
 - integration test tooling, similar to the KPNG project's, which allows users to locally implement network routing logic in a small golang program which is not directly connected to the Kubernetes API server, for local, iterative development of Kubernetes network proxy tooling.